kenryukyu/frontend-coding-guidelines/README.md

 ### The Goal
 - When we read **HTML** we should **quickly and clearly** see what the **content** is about
 - When we read **CSS** we should **quickly and clearly** see what the **design visually looks** like.
+- We should not mix!
+Because everyone mixes differently.
+Just keep it separate!

 **For Example: Readable HTML**
 Here we can quickly understand the meaning and orgination of the data.